imgag/ngs-bits/doc/tools/GenesToBed.md

 ### GenesToBed tool help
-	GenesToBed (0.1-86-gc061241)
+	GenesToBed (0.1-184-gc4d2f1b)

 	Converts a text file with gene names to a BED file.

 	Mandatory parameters:
+	  -source <enum> Transcript source database.
+	                 Valid: 'ccds,ucsc'
-	  -mode <enum>    Mode: gene = the gene in UCSC, splice = all splice variants in UCSC, exon = all coding exons of all splice variants in UCSC, ccds = all coding exons of all splice variants in CCDS.
+	  -mode <enum>   Mode: gene = start/end of gene, exon = start/end of all exons of all splice variants.
-	                  Valid: 'gene,splice,exon,ccds'
+	                 Valid: 'gene,exon'

 	Optional parameters:
 	  -in <file>     Input TXT file with one gene symbol per line.
 If unset, reads from STDIN.
 	                 Default value: ''
 	  -out <file>    Output BED file.
 If unset, writes to STDOUT.
 	                 Default value: ''
-	  -db_ccds <file> The CCDS flat file.
-If unset 'ccds_joined' from the 'settings.ini' file is used.
-	                  Default value: ''
-	  -db_ucsc <file> The UCSC flat file.
-If unset 'kgxref_joined' from the 'settings.ini' file is used.
+	  -test          Uses the test database instead of on the production database.
-	                  Default value: ''
+	                 Default value: 'false'

 	Special parameters:
 	  --help         Shows this help and exits.
 	  --version      Prints version and exits.
 	  --tdx          Writes a Tool Defition Xml file.
 The file name is the application name appended with '.tdx'.

 [back to ngs-bits](https://github.com/marc-sturm/ngs-bits)